 That place of total control, of peak performance.
 Elite sports stars know it.
 So do gamers, computer programmers, and of course, musicians.
-We know when we’re there because everything seems to come effortlessly, even though we’re at the edge of our abilities and charging to the next level.
+We know when we’re there because everything seems to come effortlessly.
+Even though we’re at the edge of our abilities and charging to the next level.
+This is what we call, the music zone.
+How to get in the zone is something that every musician should learn in order to perform at their very best.

 The conditions that lead people to their happiest states are in line with what Yerkes and Dodson had found.
 This state of peak performance—which Mihaly labelled Flow—stretches us to the limit, and when we recoil back into a relieved and unburdened state, we are uplifted and vitalized, proud of ourselves.